Chinese M.A. Program

 Admission

-The student must meet such general admission requirements for the master's program as the Graduate School may set forth.
+The student must meet the minimum admissions requirements for the master's program as the Graduate School may set forth.

 Program Description